Tonosho/pokedex-explorer/README.md

-A simple Pokedex Explorer, based on pokeapi.com and bluit with React / Typescript.
+A simple Pokedex Explorer, based on pokeapi.com and built with React / Typescript.

+Work in progress.

 ## Available Scripts